rmakaren/Genomics-quiescence-mutation-detection/README.md

 # Rare mutation detection from S.pombe quiescence population

+# Background
+Precise detection of mutations in Genomics data is a challenging process.
+Up-to-date sequencing platforms generate the data with various level of technical errors (Edward J Fox et al 2014).
+Moreover, sequencing errors are superimposed on the errors obtained during sample preparation or due to imperfect experimental design.
+Exact and accurate somatic mutations calling is necessary for diagnostic and preventing tumorigenesis at an early stage; the identification of the rare virus population is important to counter infection outbreak.
+Therefore the development of the sufficient algorithm to reduce the noise in the sequencing data is crucial.

+# Summary
-This project contains custom developed R scripts to detect rare mutations (up to 0.1% of the population) from S.pombe quiescence populations.
-Briefly, the data represents targeted resequencing experiment (Illumina) of the 9 genes of S/MAPK pathways.
+This project contains custom-developed R scripts to detect rare mutations (up to 0.1% of the population) from S.pombe quiescence populations.
+Briefly, the data represents a targeted resequencing experiment (Illumina) of the 9 genes of S/MAPK pathways.
 For more details, please follow to Makarenko et al. (2020).
 If you are using this code, please cite this paper.
-Scripts also include some minor statistical analysis as number of the mutations per gene and mutations annotation and visualisation.
+Scripts also include some minor statistical analysis as a number of the mutations per gene and mutations annotation and visualisation.

 # Usage